Updated: 6 days ago

 The west side of Pulau Ubin has more open lands and is best for bird-watching.
 With easier accesses to several small beaches, they offer good spots for fishing too.
 Out of the village, you can check out Butterfly Hill for butterflies if you are into butterfly watching.

 At Pekan Quarry's view point, you will find large number of herons on the water and trees on the opposite shore.
 There are other birdies among the flowers and bushes near the view point too.
 Do look out for them.

 On the mud bank beside Jelutong Bridge, right beside Ah Ma Drinks Stall.
 Look for the porcelain fiddler crabs that will wave their pincers menacingly at you.
 The male crab has one enlarged pincer and a smaller one for feeding.
 Female crab has equal size pincers.
 You will see them during low tides.
 This is the best spot to get real close to these miniature crabs.

-What if you are there at high tide and there is no fiddler crabs?
+What if you are there at high tide and not able to see any fiddler crabs?
 Look for mudskippers.
 They are amphibious fishes and leap with their fins.

-A male baya weaver (left) with a patch of yellow on its head and a female one (right).
+A male baya weaver (left) with a patch of yellow fur on its head and a female one (right) without.

 The East Side

-The east side is largely forested and being a larger area, it needs more time to cover.
+The east side is largely forested and being a larger area, it will need more time to cover.
 There are wildlife here too but mostly obscured by trees.
-Most visitors just cycle along the trails and get to their destinations.
+Most visitors just cycle along the trails to get to their destinations.
 Go a little slower and there will be more to discover.